 On 3 August 2017, Australia’s anti-money laundering authority, Austrac, announced that it had commenced proceedings against CBA.
 Austrac alleged in those proceedings widespread non-compliance by CBA with anti-money laundering and counter-terrorism financing (AML/CTF) requirements.

-CBA was aware or should have been aware of its non-compliance with these requirements, from at least June 2014.
+CBA was aware or should have been aware of its non-compliance with these requirements before Austrac sued.
 Despite that, CBA did not disclose any AML/CTF concerns to investors until they were forced to do so by Austrac’s announcement on 3 August.
 CBA’s share price then fell markedly.
 A number of enquiries into CBA’s conduct were announced in the wake of the Austrac announcement, including by ASIC and APRA.
 CBA has since paid a penalty to Austrac of A$700m.

 Allegations

-The class action alleges that CBA breached its continuous disclosure obligations, and engaged in misleading or deceptive conduct, by failing to inform investors that it had:
+The class action alleged that CBA breached its continuous disclosure obligations by failing to inform investors of various AML/CTF issues, including that it had:

-2. failed to monitor customer transactions, including potential money laundering and terrorism financing activity, on over 700,000 accounts;
+- failed to monitor customer transactions, including potential money laundering and terrorism financing activity, on over 700,000 accounts; and

-3. not reported over 53,000 threshold transactions to Austrac on IDMs on time;
+- not reported over 53,000 threshold transactions to Austrac on IDMs on time.

 Class Action Registration